-7 - nly the following Service issued weapons may be fired: a.
-5.56mm SA80 (IW & LSW)/LMG. b.
-7.62mm GI PMG (Lt/SF)/L96 Sniper Rifle.
-2. Ammunition.
-Only the following Service issued ammunition may be fired: a.
-5.56mm Ce entrefire Ball & Tracer. b.
-7.62mm Centrefire Ball only zle Velocity (MV): 1000 m/s (3280 ft/sec).
-Maximum Muzzle Energy (ME): 7000 J (5160 ft I bs) apons/Ammunition.
-8.59mm LRR may be fired on this range, strictly limitations and procedures detailed at OSP Vol 2 Ch 10.
-In certain other Service issued weapons and ammunition may be fired, provided or weapon specific clearance has been given by an appropriate authority. obtained from SO2 OPS TRG LTAR on each occasion. ers: A maximum of 12 firers are permitted to use this range at any one time 5.
-Firing Posture es: Prone, kneeling, sitting and standing in the supported and unsupported positions 6.
-Firing Distance es: No firing forward of the 100 firing point.
-7. Additional Res strictions: a.
-Not to be us ed when C is in use b.
-Not to be us ed when the ETR is in use at 500 & 600 c.
-No movement forward of 200 when ETR is in use at 400 d.
-No movement forward of 100 e. when Tracer is fired the gallery area must be cleared of all personnel. by Civilians.
+- 7 1.
+Weapons.
+Only the following Service issued weapons may be fired: - a.
+In Service Rifle/Carbine up to a maximum of 7.62mm - b.
+In Service LMG/MMG up to a maximum of 7.62mm - 2.
+Ammunition.
+Only the following Service issued ammunition may be fired: - a.
+5.56mm Centrefire Ball & Tracer. b.
+7.62mm Centrefire Ball only

+Maximum Muzzle Velocity (MV): 1000 m/s (3280 ft/sec).
+Maximum Muzzle Energy (ME): 7000 J (5160 ft lbs)

+- 3. Additional Weapons/Ammunition.
+8.59mm LRR may be fired on this range, strictly in accordance with the limitations and procedures detailed at OSP Vol 2 Ch 10.
+In certain specific circumstances other Service issued weapons and ammunition may be fired, provided that formal range and/or weapon specific clearance has been given by an appropriate authority.
+Prior approval must be obtained from SO2 OPS TRG LTAR on each occasion.
+(Currently suspended) - 4.
+Number of Firers: A maximum of 12 firers are permitted to use this range at any one time - 5.
+Firing Postures: Prone, kneeling, sitting and standing in the supported and unsupported positions - 6.
+Firing Distances: No firing forward of the 100 firing point. - 7.
+Additional Restrictions: - a.
+Not to be used when C is in use - b.
+Not to be used when the ETR is in use at 500 & 600 - c.
+No movement forward of 200 when ETR is in use at 400 - d.
+No movement forward of 100 - e. when Tracer is fired the gallery area must be cleared of all personnel. - 8.
+Use of range by Civilians.
 Civilian Clubs may not use this range.
-Civilian police may the written authority of NWRFCA.
-RANGE SAFETY LIMITATIONS Y OU ARE RESPONSIBLE FOR SAFE PLACE, SAFE F PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-8 Minimum Minimum engagement distance, No firing from distances shorter than engagement 100 Metre firing point distance 9 Maximum 400m firing point. engagement 10 distance Bango tomplato This will at all times be controlled by Pange Control information will be Range template controller This will at all times be controlled by Range Control, information will be given by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges.
+Civilian police may use this range only with the written authority of NWRFCA.

+RANGE SAFETY LIMITATIONS YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE P RACTICE, SAFE EQUIPMENT & SAFE PERSON!
+8 Minimum Minimum engagement distance, No firing from distances shorter than engagement 100 Metre firing point distance 9 Maximum 400m firing point. engagement distance 10 Range template This will at all times be controlled by Range Control, information will be controller given by Range Control when required on any restrictions on any firing distances limitations and any other such issues on adjacent Ranges.
 11 Cross lane firing There is to be no cross lane firing on the range.
-12 Air sentry Due to the ADH being 500ft, when firing 7.62mm (ADH 750ft) the RCO '- is to double as the air sentry.
+12 Air sentry Due to the ADH being 500ft, when firing 7.62mm (ADH 750ft) the RCO is to double as the air sentry.
 If an aircraft enters the RDA below 750ft, the RCO is to check fire.
 If the RCO is in doubt of the aircraft height, check fire.
-1 -